 “Those who approach the sacrament of Penance obtain pardon from God’s mercy for the offense committed against him, and are, at the same time, reconciled with the Church which they have wounded by their sins and which by charity, by example, and by prayer labors for their conversion.”
 (CCC 1422)

 First Penance is available for all baptized Catholics who are above the age of reason (7 years old).

-Please see the parish schedule for regular confession times.
+Please see the parish schedule on the homepage for regular confession times.
 For emergencies please call the Cathedral Office: (903) 592-1617

 For those 7-16 years of age: Candidates are involved in a systematic faith formation for three years (in Family Catechesis or Catholic Education), attend Sacramental Workshop Sessions, and participate regularly in the Sacrament of Penance.
 After this period, the candidate is assessed for eligibility for the Sacraments of Confirmation and First Holy Communion.